scratchaddons-community/suggestions/README.md

 - [ ] Add a new display mode to show more suggestions compactly
 - [ ] Find a way to improve performance?
 I'm sure my database queries suck
+- [ ] This includes streaming of data on main page, and not invalidating data on nav to account or add suggestion, i think cuz in the page load it checks for the user from locals
 - [x] ...actually allow users to add suggestions
+- [ ] That includes images Jazza!! - Probably cloudinary or imagekit
 - [ ] Add tips on making a good suggestion
-- [ ] That includes images Jazza!! - Probably cloudinary or imagekit
 - [x] Turn a few of my discord friends trans
 - [ ] Make suggestions be openable?
 - [ ] Add manual verification for github accounts - these are for devs only